This post contains affiliate links.

 Step 1: Prep

-Drain the cans of chickpeas well, then pat them dry with paper towels.
-Aim to get these as dry as you can, which will make the falafel dough more shapeable later on!
+Drain the canned chickpeas well, then pat them dry with paper towels.
+Aim to get them as dry as possible, as this will make the falafel dough more shapeable later on!

 Step 2: Blitz